SeaCrow-Books/documentation/Marketing/Email/Idea for Email Spine.md

 > [!info]
-> This files contains idea for the email spune
+> This files contains idea for the email spine campaign